Seeking out the

 Color: Color

-On a recent epsisode of The Brattle Film Podcast, I was lamenting that we don't get adult romantic comedy-dramas anymore—or "coming of adulthood movies" as my co-host Ned called them.
+On a recent episode of The Brattle Film Podcast, I was lamenting that we don't get adult romantic comedy-dramas anymore—or "coming of adulthood movies" as my co-host Ned called them.
 Then the next film I I happened to see was this romantic dark-comedy-drama from the Norwegian provocateur Kristoffer Borgli.
 The Drama, the latest from the writer/director of Sick of Myself and Dream Scenario, isn't exactly a coming-of-adulthood movie.
-Like Borgli's prior films it is an extreme social satire grounded in relatable emotions and realities.
-Zendaya and Robert Pattinson play an engaged couple who, just days before their wedding, have their loving bond challenged when Pattinson's Charlie discovers an unsettling truth about Zendaya's Emma that causes him to question everything he thought he knew about his betrothed.
+Like Borgli's prior films, it is an extreme social satire grounded in relatable emotions and realities.
+Zendaya and Robert Pattinson play an engaged couple who, just days before their wedding, have their bond challenged when Pattinson's Charlie discovers an unsettling truth about Zendaya's Emma that makes him question everything he thought he knew about his betrothed.
 What's revealed is indeed the type of information that would make pretty much anyone look at their significant other differently.

-Despite bumping on this issue during almost the entire of the film's second act, The Drama won me over because of how funny it is.
-Also, Pattinson gives an exceptional performance.
-Watching him wrestle with overlapping terrible thoughts and stumble into mistakes that just make the situation worse is really funny.
-And despite a few lines of dialogue that sacrifice reality for easy laughs, the script is worthy of this great performance.
-In an era of lazy "cringe comedy," The Drama stands out as a rare contemporary movie that genuinely makes you feel uncomfortable laughing at what it presents.
-Borgli, Zendaya, and especially Pattinson—along with great supporting turns by Alana Haim and Mamoudou Athie and as the maid of honor and best man, and a brilliant late-in-the-picture appearance by Hailey Gates as one of Charlie's co-workers—manage to make everything feel just credible and palatable enough for the film to be both satisfyingly transgresive and still totally relatable.
-We are not kept at a safe distance, laughing at these characters; we see ourselves in them and feel like we're going through all this with them, and that makes it a good comedy.
+Borgli, Zendaya, and especially Pattinson—along with great supporting turns by Alana Haim and Mamoudou Athie, as the maid of honor and best man, and a wonderful late-in-the-picture appearance by Hailey Gates as one of Charlie's co-workers—manage to make everything feel just credible and palatable enough for the film to be both satisfyingly transgressive and still fully relatable.
+We are not kept at a safe distance, laughing at these characters; we feel like we're going through all this with them, which, for me, makes it a good comedy.

 Twitter Capsule: